jorgebuzzio/FRIDA2025/README.md

-# A first demo of Reinforcement Learning with P4
+# A first demo of Quantization-Aware Training with P4
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 ![GitHub release](https://img.shields.io/badge/pre--release%20tag-v0.2.0-orange)

 ## Introduction

-The present code is a preliminary implementaiton of a solution that combines P4 programmable switches and Reinforcement Learning applied to the mitigation of a Syn Flood attack.
+The present code is a preliminary implementaiton of a solution that combines P4 programmable switches and a Perceptron applied to detect DDoS Attacks.

-The scenario herein presented is based on the code available for the paper the paper "QCMP: Load Balancing via In-Network Reinforcement Learning" [PDF](./images/Zheng_et_al_2023_QCMP_load_balancing.pdf) in 2nd ACM SIGCOMM Workshop on FIRA '23.
-Some aparts of the code and modified and adapted to product the present scenario.

 This code is executed in an instance of the P4.org virtual machine.
-In particular, we started to work with the release of July 1st 20234, were we installed and deployed the code.
+In particular, we started to work with the release of December 15 2025, were we installed and deployed the code.
 An image of the virtual machine can be downloaded from [here](xxxxxx).

 ## Getting started
 If you would like to start from scratch on a clean virtual machine instance, in order to run the scenario, clone the repository ```git clone https://github.com/grupogita/ONOSP4-tutorial/Demo-RL.git``` to a local directory in the folder tutorials and run the following 7 steps: